wpatoolkit/Cap-Converter/README.md

 # Cap-Converter
 <p align="center"><img src="https://raw.githubusercontent.com/wpatoolkit/Cap-Converter/master/screenshot.png" /></p>
-Cap Converter is a small GUI tool for Windows that can open, edit and save WPA hash information from CAP and HCCAP files.
+This is a small GUI tool for Windows that can open, edit and save WPA hash information from CAP and HCCAP files.
 It can...

 1. Convert CAP files to HCCAP files<br>
 2. Convert HCCAP files back to CAP files<br>